tari-labs/tari-university/src/cryptography/amortization-bp-ipp/mainreport.md

 - Each algorithm aims at reducing verification costs in terms of the number of multiplications.

-- Each algorithm takes advantage of the fact that each coefficient has common sub-product $2^{k-2}$ coefficients.
+- Each algorithm takes advantage of the fact that each coefficient has common sub-products with other $2^{k-2}$ coefficients.

 - The intermediate values of the coefficients are not used anywhere in the IPP.
-Only the final values make up all
+Only the final values made up of all
 $k$ factors $u_j^{b(i,j)}$.
 Hence their sub-products can be separately computed and only put together at the end of the IPP's $k-$th round.